Food City Interview Questions

 6. What would you tell a customer looking for a sold-out item?

-• State you would apologize and tell the customer when you think the item will be replenished.
+• State that you would apologize and inform the customer when you expect the item to be replenished.

-• Mention you would try and recommend substitutes to the customer.
+• Mention that you would try and recommend substitutes to the customer.

 8. Why is customer service so important?